val-town/vtlsp/demo/README.md

 There are two components, the language server client editor, and the WebSocket server.

 The client is a React app that uses our codemirror client library, built with Vite, and running as a Cloudflare Worker with an associated [Cloudflare container](https://developers.cloudflare.com/containers/) to actually run the language server.

-The server runs as a Cloudflare containers.
-Cloudflare containers make it very easy to dynamically prevision sandboxed instances to individual users, and because routing is very easy and can be done with arbitrary keys.
+Cloudflare containers make it very easy to dynamically prevision sandboxed instances to individual users, and routing is very easy and is done with arbitrary keys.

 In this demo, you'll find: